 Customs Invoices FAQ

 Is a commercial invoice the same as a customs invoice?

 For smaller merchants, yes.
 A commercial invoice is all that’s needed to clear customs and engage in global commerce.
 In other words, a customs invoice is a commercial invoice for smaller merchants.
 However, in Canada, a customs invoice may be required in addition to a commercial invoice.

-For large-scale freight importers and exporters, a customs invoice is not a commercial invoice.
+A customs invoice is not a commercial invoice for large-scale freight importers and exporters.
 Instead, a customs invoice is used as a stand-in for a commercial invoice.
 It allows a shipment to clear customs without being a final request for payment.

 If you found this article valuable, you might want to check out the following: